 Coming from a slightly different heavy metal background, to me the tracks don’t seem to go anywhere, but perhaps it might be because I’m more of a traditionalist.
 But then again, I don’t dislike what I’m hearing and neither am I trying to put it down.
 I’m finding it difficult to wrap my head around how a band can be both so creative and non-imaginative at the same time.
 Technically-speaking, they’re great and the individual bits in every song are cool, but they don’t seem to blend.

-Turning to Chris Turner’s drumming, his approach to the music fits perfectly to the band’s sound.
+Turning to Chris Turner’s drumming, his approach to the music fits perfectly to the Ocean Ate Alaska’s sound.
 His playing is really interesting as he never seems to play the same thing twice, yet every drum groove really does sound like no note hasn’t been thought through.
 Intricate and detailed, furious yet intellectual.
 Really cool stuff!

 So, whilst this may not be my cup of tea, I actually enjoyed the album; cool music representative of its time, executed with precision.
 Yet, it’s not something I may go back to even though it has made an impact in me, and that’s what art is supposed to do.
 They would be a great band to check out live, I imagine.